QubesOS/qubes-doc/user/downloading-installing-upgrading/testing.md

 layout: doc
 permalink: /doc/testing/
 ref: 147
-title: Testing New Releases and Updates
+title: Testing new releases and updates
 ---

 Testing new Qubes OS releases and updates is one of the most helpful ways in